NatureServe Canada’s Ecosystem-based automated range maps (EBAR) initiative is developing publicly accessible range maps for priority species.

 Species “Data Mining”

 Accurate range maps require the best available species data.
-EBAR maps incorporate species location data and information from NatureServe Canada and NatureServe Network Programs, provincial, territorial and federal governments, citizen science platforms and digital biodiversity data resources (e.g., GBIF, iNaturalist), academia, non-governmental organizations, industry, species experts and Traditional Ecological Knowledge (TEK).
+EBAR maps incorporate species occurrence information from NatureServe Canada and NatureServe Network Conservation Data Centres, provincial, territorial and federal governments, citizen science platforms and digital biodiversity data resources (e.g., GBIF, iNaturalist), academia, non-governmental organizations, industry, species experts and Traditional Ecological Knowledge (TEK).

 We are currently focused on data mining and EBAR mapping for:

 Project data is stored on a secure Canadian cloud-based Microsoft Azure server.
-An ArcGIS Enterprise Server manages access to the EBAR database, facilitate data analysis using a variety of tools and provides the foundation for the EBAR Reviewer online tool.
-Data is archived to support future review of project decisions and analyses.
+An ArcGIS Enterprise Server manages access to the EBAR database, facilitates data analysis using a variety of tools, and provides the foundation for the EBAR Reviewer online tool.

 “Automated” Range Map Generation